-When W-2 agency benefit overpayment actions are not successful, the PACU located in DCF serves as the State's central collection section for the recovery of delinquent public assistance overpayments.
-The PACU is responsible for administering the tax intercept program through the CRES.
-Public assistance overpayments may be collected through the interception of Wisconsin state tax refunds, including tax credits.
-Once the individual is notified of the intended tax intercept action, he or she has 30 calendar days to appeal the interception.
-Public assistance overpayment tax intercept administrative hearings are conducted by DHA.
+The Public Assistance Collection Unit (PACU) located in DCF serves as the State's central collection section for the recovery of delinquent public assistance overpayments.
+The PACU is responsible for administering the tax intercept program through the Central Recoveries Enhanced System (CRES).
+Delinquent public assistance overpayments may be collected through the interception of Wisconsin state tax refunds and/or credits.
+Once the individual is notified of the intended tax intercept action, he or she has 30 calendar days to appeal.
+Public assistance overpayment tax intercept administrative hearings are conducted by the Division of Hearings and Appeals (DHA).